ehren/ceto/README.md

 )
 ```

 ### Simple Visitor

+You can write the Visitor just like Java* (with caveats).
 This example demonstrates non-trivial use of self and mutable ceto-class instances

 ```python
 class (Node)